arcology-network/aws-ansible/README.md

 $ setup.py
 ```

 ### 2.3.
-Get the EC2 Instance Info
+Get EC2 Instances

-After running setup.py successfully, use ec2.py to get the information of all the EC2 instances.
-Output the information to the host.json, this file will be used in the following installation scripts.
+After running setup.py successfully, use ec2.py to get the information of all the EC2 instances created.
+Output the information to host.json, this file will be used in the following installation scripts.

 ```shell
 $ ec2.py > host.json
 ```

-## 3. Get the Runtime Environment Configuration
+## 3. Get Runtime Environment Configuration

 use genhosts.py create configuration file for setup basic runtime environment.